romenrg/evergreen-skills-developers/.github/ISSUE_TEMPLATE/disagreement.md

 ---

-**Do you disagree with one of the existing points.
+**Do you disagree with one of the existing points?
 Please describe.**
 A clear and concise description of what your disagreement is about.
 Eg. I don't see value in bullet "X" because [...]

 **Describe the solution you'd like**